They are afraid to make mistakes and do not know how to reason: Russian students through the eyes of a professor from the USA

 2. Inability to reason

 As it turned out, students generally misunderstand what an argument is and what parts it consists of.
-At first, the teachers believed that this was a language problem (the course was conducted in English), but in reality it turned out that Russian students misunderstand the term itself.
-They believed that "argument" = "opinion", that is, their own value judgment.
-In fact, the argument is a complex, ordered in a certain way. line of reasoning, which may or may not express judgment.
+The teachers initially believed that this was a language problem (the course was conducted in English), but in fact it turned out that Russian students misunderstood the term itself.
+They believed that “argument” = “opinion”, that is, their own value judgment.
+In fact, an argument is a complex, orderly line of reasoning, which may or may not express judgment.

 As a result, students, when assigned to research the material, simply shared subjective impressions about what they read, about their own feelings and thoughts, while they are expected to present their conclusions and thoughts on the basis of a chain of reasoning.
 When asked to discuss the arguments of others, they did the same: expressed their personal impressions.
 Thus, there was no discussion of the essence of what was read.